zidhupj/lab-cricpro-scoreboard/README.md

 git push origin master
 Create a pull request so your teaching mentors can check your work.

+Starter code
+The src/data.js contains an array of 250 players.
+We are talking about the array of 250 objects containing the info about each player.
+Here is one example of how the data is displayed:

+{
+    name: 'Ashley Young',
+    age: 34,
+    debut: 2011,
+    team: 'Manchester Utd',
+    position: 'Defender',
+    country: 'England',
+    awards: [
+        {
+            name: "Golden Foot",
+            year: 2015
+        }
+    ]
+}
 Tests
 Ohh yes!
 We have our beloved tests, and you already know how this works.
 Open the SpecRunner.html file on your browser and start coding to pass the test.
 Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.